 A playground for mountaineers and adventure enthusiasts, how is Destination Nepal affected by COVID-19, and which opportunities does the coronavirus pandemic present to make the country’s tourism industry more sustainable?
 Those are two of the questions which Lisa Choegyal discusses in our interview.
-The tourism consultant and Director of Tiger Mountain Nepal also highlights why business sustainability is first and foremost about being financially sustainable, and why a temporary forced focus on domestic travel due to the current situation might benefit the destination in the long-term.
+The tourism consultant and Director of Tiger Mountain Nepal also highlight why business sustainability is first and foremost about being financially sustainable, and why a temporary forced to focus on domestic travel due to the current situation might benefit the destination in the long-term.

 Lisa, you are a leading sustainable tourism consultant in the Asia Pacific region.
 Do you remember what got you first interested in tourism and sustainability?

 I’ve always been interested in conservation.
 After studying art history in Paris, my first job was selling antiques in New York.
 But when I arrived in Nepal it seemed entirely natural to adapt art and heritage conservation to nature and wildlife.

 Nepal tourism was in its infancy in the 1970s and was receptive to innovation and change.
 The Royal family were keen on hunting and led the impetus for wildlife conservation.
 FAO was forging national parks and protected areas all over Asia, and Nepal was at the forefront.
 Nepal IUCN and UNESCO World Heritage Site listings were the first in South Asia.

 In 1974, I was lucky to stumble upon Tiger Tops, which was actively practising ecotourism and sustainability before the words were even invented!
 The lodge had started operations in 1965, whereas Chitwan National Park was only gazetted in 1970 and established in 1973.
 It was exciting times.
 And Nepal led all Asian destinations in forging the links between wildlife and heritage tourism with their conservation by involving local communities.